-The actuarial methods and assumptions used to set the actuarially determined contribution for fiscal year 2022 contribution rates are as follows:
+The actuarial methods and assumptions used to set the actuarially determined contribution for fiscal year 2023 contribution rates are as follows:

-Actuarial determined contribution for fiscal year June 30, 2022 Actuarial valuation date June 30, 2019 Actuarial cost method Entry-Age Normal Cost Method Asset valuation method Actuarial value of assets Inflation 2.50% Salary increases Varies by entry age and services Investment rate of return 7.25% Retirement age The probabilities of retirement are based on the 2017 CalPERS Experience Study for the period 1997 to 2015.
-Mortality The probabilities of mortality are based on the 2017 CalPERS Experience Study for the period 1997 to 2015.
-Pre-retirement and Postretirement mortality rates include 15 years of mortality improvement using the Society of Actuaries 90 percent scale MP 2016.
+Actuarial determined contribution for fiscal year June 30, 2023 Actuarial valuation date June 30, 2021 Actuarial cost method Entry-Age Normal Cost Method Asset valuation method Actuarial value of assets Inflation 2.30% Salary increases Varies by entry age and services Investment rate of return 6.90% Mortality The probabilities of mortality are based on the 2021 CalPERS Experience Study for the period from 2001 to 2019.
+Pre-retirement and Post-retirement mortality rates include generational mortality improvement using 80% of Scale MP-2020 published by the Society of Actuaries.

-Required Supplementary Information Schedule of CRA/LA-DLA's Contributions - Miscellaneous Plan Last Ten Years (Continued)
+Required Supplementary Information Schedule of CRA/LA-DLA's Contributions - Miscellaneous Plan Last Ten Years\ (Continued)

-On December 21, 2016, the CalPERS Board of Administration lowered the discount rate from 7.50% to 7.00% using a three-year phase-in in beginning with the June 30, 2016 actuarial valuation.
+\\\On December 21, 2016, the CalPERS Board of Administration lowered the discount rate from 7.50% to 7.00% using a three-year phase-in in beginning with the June 30, 2016 actuarial valuation.
 Therefore, the investment rate of return was lowered to 7.375% for the June 30, 2016 valuation.
 The investment rate of return was lowered again to 7.25% for the June 30, 2017 valuation and 7.00% for the June 30, 2018 valuation as adopted by the Board.

-On December 19, 2017, the CalPERS Board of Administration adopted a new asset portfolio as part of its Asset Liability Management.
+\\\\On December 19, 2017, the CalPERS Board of Administration adopted a new asset portfolio as part of its Asset Liability Management.
 The new asset mix supports a 7.00% discount rate.
 The reduction of the inflation assumption will be implemented in two steps in conjunction with the decreases in the discount rate.
 For June 30, 2017 valuation, an inflation rate of 2.625% was used and a rate of 2.50% for the June 30, 2018 valuation.

-Effective June 30, 2019 valuation, the CalPERS Board of Administration adopted a new amortization policy.
+\\\\\Effective June 30, 2019 valuation, the CalPERS Board of Administration adopted a new amortization policy.
 The new policy shortens the period over which actuarial gains and losses are amortized from 30 years to 20 years with the payments computed as a level dollar amount.
 In addition, the new policy does not utilize a 5-year ramp-up and ramp-down on UAL bases attributable to assumption and method changes and non-investment gains/losses.
 The new policy also does not utilize a 5-year ramp-down on investment gains/losses.
 These changes will apply only to new UAL bases established on or after June 30, 2019.

-Required Supplementary Information Schedule of CRA/LA-DLA's Changes in the Net Other Postemployment Benefits Liability and Related Ratios Last Ten Years
+Required Supplementary Information Schedule of CRA/LA-DLA's Changes in the Net Other Postemployment Benefits Liability and Related Ratios Last Ten Years\